stephaneuler/board-of-symbols/documentation/BoSL commands.md

 The function *color2(2,3,RED)* for example changes the color of the symbol at position *(2,3)*.
 Internally the function sends the BoSL command *# 2 3 0xff0000 \n*.

+Usually users do not need to use the BoSL commands directly.
+There are, however, a number of advanced commands without cooresponding function wrapper.

+    `board.receiveMessage( command );`

 ## List of additional commands

 * `n` toggles numbering of symbols